Strengthening Families Through Resiliency

 - Two Recreational Family Retreats

 All of the aforementioned items are part of our Strengthening Families Through Resiliency Program.
 There is no cost for these services because of the grant funding.
 Childcare is also included for families with small children.
+The purpose of this program is to increase Veteran Families' Resiliency.
 This program is open to all conflicts and war eras.
-For more information please call Lionel Harris at 210-650-9440; or email us at email@example.com.
+For more information please call Lionel Harris at 210-650-9440; or email us at firstname.lastname@example.org.
 Please visit the Calendar of Events for dates and times.

 Veteran Services Reintegration and